trtrungnghia2001/mern-social-media-site/README.md

 * User registration and login
 * User profiles with customizable avatars and bios
-* Post creation with text, images, and videos
+* Post creation with text, images
 * Commenting and liking on posts
 * Real-time updates and notifications
 * Follow and unfollow other users